If you need a quick way to explain how Mio works to your team, a network diagram will come in handy.

 For calling functionality, Mio provides a common SIP address between two applicaitons:

-For more information on how Mio handles security, view our security whitepaper.
+Mio is SOC 2 Type II certified and is committed to keeping your data secure.
+For more information on how Mio handles security, view our security white paper.

 For more information on how Mio works, and to learn about team authorization, channel and user mapping, message routing and translation, visit the How It Works page.